Construkted-Reality/Marketing-Researcher/llm_guidance/insight_prompt_guidance.md

 **Background Information**
 Company operation details:
 {company_operation_content}
-Do **NOT** suggested ideas which do not align with company operation details.
+Do **NOT** suggest ideas which do not align with company operation details.

 Content Marketing Context:
 {content_marketing_guidance_content}